School of Nursing Policies and Procedures

 An incident of not calling or coming to clinical will result in the following consequences:

-- 1st occurrence: The student will receive a written warning, which will be placed in his/her file, and be required to write a reflective paper on ethics.
+- 1st occurrence: The student will receive a written warning, which will be placed in his/her file, and be required to write a reflective paper on the ethics of professional accountability.
 Guidelines for the paper are as follows:

 - Discuss breach of ethical conduct as it relates to patient care and future career in nursing.

-- Discuss how incident relates to impact on assignment/work group in the clinical area.
+- Discuss how incident related to impact on assignment/work group in the clinical area.

 - Discuss how incident related to objectives of the nursing program.